 - Next add the minced garlic, salt, pepper, and oregano and give everything a stir.
 Cook for 2-3 more minutes.

 - If there are any burnt bits on the bottom of the Instant Pot, pour in about one-third cup of the chicken broth and scrape up anything stuck to the bottom.
 Then pour in the remainder of the broth and the water.

-- Stir in the split peas, then add the smoked ham shanks and the bay leaf.
+- Stir in the sorted and rinsed split peas, then add the smoked ham shanks/hocks and the bay leaves.
 Press the "Keep Warm/Cancel" button to shut off the Saute function, and then close and lock the lid.
 Make sure the pressure release valve is set to "sealing".

-- Press the "Manual" button, and adjust the cook time using the "+" or "-" button to 16 minutes.
+- Press the "Manual" button (or "Pressure Cook" on newer IP models), and adjust the cook time using the "+" or "-" button to 16 minutes.

 - Once the 16 minutes are up, let the pressure release naturally before turning the valve to "venting" and removing the lid.
 Discard the bay leaves, then transfer the ham shanks/hocks to a cutting board.
 Remove and discard the bones.
 Chop the ham into bite-sized pieces, discarding any excess fatty bits as you see fit.
 Add the ham back into the Instant Pot and give everything a stir.
 Serve while hot.

 - Leftovers: Once refrigerated, Instant Pot split pea soup thickens up considerably.
 You can add a small amount of water or broth to thin it out as you reheat leftovers.